Monday, September 9, 2013

 Damn it anyway!
 Lesson learned.
 Why do we have to learn lessons about things we already know for pete sake?
 It was beautiful dark comb, an entire box, ready to be made into candle wax.
 I am only glad it was Paula and I who discovered the mess and not someone else who might have been completely freaked out!

 Paula and I spent the morning extracting honey.
 No extracting party this year, just the two of us.
 We used electric de-capping knife to un-cap about 9 super frames and a scraping tool to open up some patchy areas on about 9 brood frames.
 We had a fair amount of un-capped honey and couldn't avoid mixing the two.
 The good news is that we did get 5 gallons.
-The bad news is that it is very high moisture honey, 19-20 on the refractometer which means it is going to crystallize quickly!
-I know that isn't a big deal, it can be heated easily but it is yet another disappointment from an already disappointing year.
+The bad news is that it is very high moisture honey, 19-20 on the refractometer which means it could ferment quickly!

 There is still a great deal of work to be done, mostly physical in nature.
 Removing all but two brood boxes from the hives in the yard, cleaning all the equipment and getting a game plan in place for next year.
 All of that is hard to face after Wax Moth, minimal honey and bees that just don't seem well.
 We managed to collect one large tub of wax for candles despite the loss from Wax Moth and we will get more when we pull the rest of the equipment from the bee yard.